ashwinkjoseph/antu/README.md

 # antu
-intelligent camera system to increase the efficiency of analog cameras around the world.
+intelligent video analytics software to increase the efficiency of analog cameras around the world.